cboettig/ews-review/manuscript.md

 EWS must be explored.
 Flickering [@Brock2010; @Wang2012], or rapid transitions between states prior to a more permanent transition, is one signal that may apply across many types of systems.
-It manifests in biomodality and high variance in times series.
+It manifests in bi-modality and high variance in times series.
 Spatial pattern development may be a warning signal in systems with short-distance positive feedbacks but long-distance negative feedbacks, such as grassland-desert transitions [@vanNes2005; @Kefi2007, @Kefi2008].